Nice to meet you.

 - Figma Review, Shalom F, Senior Marketing Retention Executive.

-5. Inkscape: Best for compatibility with Linux OS
+5. Inkscape: Best Adobe Illustrator alternative for Linux OS

 Inkscape is available for Windows, Mac, and Linux operating systems.
 Compared to Adobe Illustrator, it’s free and open-source software but offers advanced design capabilities that serve professional use cases.
 By ‘free,’ I don’t mean freemium or free to try; it’s free.
 A team of passionate volunteers has maintained it for over 20 years.